photogabble/blacknova-next/REFACTORING.md

 - [x] Refactor `classes/Reg.php` to be a Property Bag
 - [x] Refactor `classes/Db.php`, the game appears to maintain two connections to the database, one using PHP's PDO and another using AdoDB.
 There is a TODO from 2013 in `docs/todo` to *"Convert all SQL calls from adodb to PDO"*.
 This isn't a small amount of work but needs to be done.

+## Extensions
+In this section I will list any extensions that I would like to add to the game.
+These will be added to the game once I have completed refactoring and will eventually be moved from this document into its own file and/or GitHub issues.

+### Sector Defense Deploy Location
+Currently, when a player deploys a defence, it is deployed to the **sector** as a whole.
+I'd like to extend this by attaching the defence to a specific **planet** or **warp gate**.

+This would allow more tactical usage of defence systems, for example, denying a specific warp gate or adding perimeter defence to a specific planet.

+Fighters may attack or attempt to toll players who have entered a sector with a defence deployed to it, but only instantly if the player has entered the sector at the place where they are deployed.
+Fighters that are deployed elsewhere may be configured to be aggressive, in which case there will be a delay between when their target arrives and when they can attack.
+This delay will be determined upon the defence level.

+### Sector Defense Levels
+Currently, we have two forms of sector defence: fighters and mines.
+I'd like to extend these by adding a level, or otherwise adding attributes to the defences which play a role in their attack strength.

+For example, we may have multiple types of fighters, each being more expensive than the previous, or having different special abilities.
+Maybe only one type of fighter is available at the **Special Port** and the others have to be researched and are only manufactured on player planets.

+### Research & Development Mechanic
+This continues on from Sector Defense Levels, and likely blocks that from being completed.
+I'd like to add a research and development mechanic to the game, similar to how EveOnline has player skills.

+These can then be used to unlock functionality.
+I quite like how EveOnline gates skills behind skill books because these can be scattered around the game map as items for the player to collect.
+I'm unsure about having skills take time to *learn,* but I think it would be a good idea to have a skill tree that can be unlocked by completing a number of tasks, with branches of the tree being added by skill book discoveries.

+### Extended Planet Management
+The existing planet management system is quite basic.
+With the player limited to base building and setting production limits.

+Once players get large enough ships, they can dump an extortionate amount of resources into a planet, triggering exponential population growth that ends up giving them near endless amounts of resources.

+I consider this to be a broken mechanic and would like to limit the growth by making Planets require more work to manage.
+For example, the population will be limited by the availability of housing.
+Different planets can have different resources available and therefore different production limits.

+Starving populations should rebel, causing the player to lose the planet and any defences becoming hostile to the player.
+Overpopulated planets should be more at risk of pandemics that can cause rapid population loss.